Study Integrated Health and Wellness for Patient Care

-Grand Canyon University’s Master of Science in Mental Health and Wellness with an Emphasis in Integrated Health degree program prepares students for a career in integrated health care.
-The American Psychology Association defines integrated health care as collaborative efforts among health care professionals to provide patients with comprehensive treatment and improve overall well-being.
+Grand Canyon University’s Master of Science in Mental Health and Wellness with an Emphasis in Integrated Health program can prepare you for a career in integrated mental health sciences.

-Integrated, or interprofessional, health care is characterized by a significant level of collaboration and communication among professionals in their approach to delivering quality care.
+Integrated, or interprofessional, healthcare is characterized by a significant level of collaboration and communication among professionals in their approach to delivering quality care.
 Diverse professionals work as team members to exchange information related to a patient’s care and develop a treatment plan together that addresses all the various needs of the patient.
-The goal of integrated health care is to reduce symptoms, improve quality of care and outcomes, increase accessibility to services and lower costs.
+The goal of integrated health sciences is to reduce symptoms, improve quality of care and outcomes, increase accessibility to services and lower costs.

 - Introduction to theory, appropriate strategies and best practices within the integrated health care field